City and County Climate Action Planning

 2019 is shaping up to be an exciting year for our community when it comes to climate action!
 The City, County and UVA are working collaboratively to address local climate solutions.
 As a part of the climate action planning process, the City and the County have been collecting community input to help shape staff recommendations to City Council and the County Board of Supervisors.
 This page is meant to be an easy-to-understand overview of the process and a guide for you to get involved.

-Right now both the City and County are setting up new greenhouse gas (GHG) emissions reduction goals using community-input.
+Right now both the City and County are developing climate action plans using community-input.
 The City’s timeline is driven by their commitment to the Global Covenant of Mayors.
 In 2017, the County passed a resolution reaffirming its commitment to address climate change and the importance of climate action planning.

 Community input is paramount to setting a bold, leadership-level goal that aligns with the most recent science.
 The City and County have different processes and timelines for developing new goals, so check out the details below.